 The charity, which covers Bristol, Bath & NE Somerset, North Somerset and South Gloucestershire, has been fundraising since the depth of the crisis became clear.
-They have already raised over £1m for the fund, including £425,000 from the National Emergencies Trust.

 The £1m has come from many different sources including direct donations and local philanthropists.
 Local businesses have been quick to lend their support including Womble Bond Dickinson, Direct Line and Burges Salmon.